Web3

 var abi = `[{"inputs":[{"components":[{"internalType":"bytes","name":"path","type":"bytes"},{"internalType":"address","name":"recipient","type":"address"},{"internalType":"uint256","name":"amountOut","type":"uint256"},{"internalType":"uint256","name":"amountInMaximum","type":"uint256"}],"internalType":"struct IV3SwapRouter.ExactOutputParams","name":"params","type":"tuple"}],"name":"exactOutput","outputs":[{"internalType":"uint256","name":"amountIn","type":"uint256"}],"stateMutability":"payable","type":"function"}]`

-exchange.IO("abi", routerAddress, abi) // abi only uses the contents of the local exactOutput method, the full abi can be searched on the Internet
+exchange.IO("abi", routerAddress, abi) // The ABI here only contains the content of the exactOutput method, the complete ABI can be found online

 // encode path